sshlyk/switch-server/README.md

 # Switch Server
-Small server that runs on RaspberryPi and interacts with GPIOs and control external relays.
-It makes itself discoverable and can be operated remotely using [switch-android](https://github.com/sshlyk/switch-android) client
+Small server that runs on RaspberryPi and interacts with GPIOs and controls external relays.
+It makes itself discoverable and can be operated remotely using client for Android.
+Get client on [Google Play](https://play.google.com/store/apps/details?id=com.alisa.lswitch) or [github](https://github.com/sshlyk/switch-android).

 ## How to
 Download [switch-server-1.0.jar](https://drive.google.com/file/d/0B_u36ffL9B2jeWUxT3RtWGlsRDA/view?usp=sharing)